wuhuai13/readme/README.md

 ## Running the Tests

-After the program is compiled, type this to run test cases:
+After the program is compiled, you can also type this command to run test cases:
 ```
 java Main test
 ```